denisenkom/pytwain/README.md

 It provides the functionality to allow a Python application to connect to the scanner/camera and to retrieve images from that device.

+On 64 bit Windows you need to install 64 bit TWAIN DSM: http://sourceforge.net/projects/twain-dsm/